Originally published October 2017, last updated June 2023.

-In order to protect their investment and maximize returns, successful real estate investors engage the services of commercial property management companies to manage their buildings.
-Whether you are new to this type of investment or a seasoned veteran of the industry, you might be asking yourself what it costs to hire a qualified property management company.
+In order to protect their commercial real estate investment and maximize returns, successful commercial real estate investors engage the services of commercial property management companies to manage their buildings.
+Whether you are new to commercial real estate investment or a seasoned veteran of the industry, you might be asking yourself what it costs to hire a qualified property management company.

 In this article, you will learn the industry standard fees associated with managing commercial properties in Austin, Texas, including: